UBICenter/child-allowance/jb/research.md

 However, the World Bank meta-analysis finds no significant divergence in mean expenditure on health services and both the Tanzania TASAF and Zimbabwe HSCT actually report decreased expenditure.

 There is similarly weak evidence of improvement across a range medium-term health outcomes.
-The Kenya UBI found between 3 and 6 pp\*\* [44%] reductions in the probability of a houshold member being sick (depending on time-scale), and the Malawi SCTP found a 6 pp reduction\*\* [30%] in the incidence of illness in the past two weeks.
+The Kenya UBI found between 3 and 6 pp\*\* [44] reductions in the probability of a houshold member being sick (depending on time-scale), and the Malawi SCTP found a 6 pp reduction\*\* [30] in the incidence of illness in the past two weeks.
 However, the majority of studies, including the Ghana LEAP and Uganda SAGE, found no similar effects.
 The Zimbabwe CCTP and Ghana LEAP also found no evidence of increased vaccination coverage.
-Looking specifically at child outcomes, there is tentative evidence from the Rwanda GD that large cash transfers are associated with a decline in child mortality of -1** pp [-] and this tentatively positive evidence characterises what we know about the impact of cash transfers on a broad range of health-related outcomes.
+Looking specifically at child outcomes, there is tentative evidence from the Rwanda GD that large cash transfers are associated with a decline in child mortality of -1** pp [3.3] and this tentatively positive evidence characterises what we know about the impact of cash transfers on a broad range of health-related outcomes.

-*To do: Back out baseline value*
+*baseline = ppchange/(1-%change) = 1/(1-0.7) =3.3*

 There is interesting, though inconclusive, evidence of mental health impacts.
 Kenya GiveDirectly found a positive\*\*\* impact on a village-level psychological well-being index and the Kenya UBI found a significant decrease\*\*\* in depression on the CES scale.